davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-We additionally annotate the main class with SBDG’s `@EnableClusterAware` annotation to automatically detect the {pivotal-gemfire-name} cluster that runs in the Docker container and to push cluster configuration metadata from the application to the cluster as required by the application.
+We additionally annotate the main class with SBDG’s `@EnableClusterAware` annotation to automatically detect the VMware GemFire cluster that runs in the Docker container and to push cluster configuration metadata from the application to the cluster as required by the application.